GWR01

 What was finished?
 The Old Covenant Priesthood

 When Jesus declared, "It is finished."
-It also brought an end to the necessity of having a class of persons whose job it was to communicate with God on our behalf.
-The Levites were the tribe of Israel whose soul purpose it was to minister to the Lord, to prepare sacrifices, to make atonement for sin, to declare the people free and absolved from sin, to talk to God, to hear and teach His Word.
-If you were a Levite you were automatically a priest, not a priest plus another profession.
-You were supplied with provision from the "tithes" of the people.
-They supported the work of God by providing by the tithe of food and produce to feed the Levites supply the temple.
+It also brought an end to the necessity of having a priest-class whose job it was to communicate with God on our behalf.
+The Levites were the tribe of Israel whose soul purpose it was to minister to the Lord, to prepare sacrifices, to make atonement for sin; to declare the people free and absolved from sin; to talk to God; to hear and deliver His Word.
+If you were a Levite you were automatically a priest, and only a priest.
+Priests of the order of Aaron, the Levites were supplied with provision from the "tithes" of the people.
+Thus the work of God could be sustained.
 The priests talked with God on behalf of the people of covenant.
-The priests were those who were trained to know the Word of God and study the texts of Holy Law.
+The priests were those who were trained from their youth to know the Word of God and study the texts of Holy Law.

-When Jesus cried, "It is finished." it would come to pass that, " - the old things would pass away and all things became new," The old priest hood would pass away and a new priesthood would come.
+When Jesus cried, "It is finished." it would come to pass that, " - the old things would pass away and all things became new," (2 Corinthians 5:17) The old priesthood would pass away and a new priesthood would come.
 Jesus himself would become the high priest over a new covenant, a better covenant.
-It was to be an eternal, never perishing priesthood.
+(Hebrews 8) It was to be an eternal, never perishing priesthood.
 He would sit at the right hand of the Glory of God, "ever making intercession" on the part of His children in the earth.
 He was appointed heir and ruler over all things.
 This appointed heir and king and high priest has all things at his command and all things under his feet.
 At the utterance of his name ever spiritual and physical knee will have to bow.
-(God is Great.)
+Praise be unto our God for He is Great and His mercies are wonderful!

-The people who could not know God were joined into the vine of Israel.
-The people who could never enter within the veil of the Holiest Place could enter in freely, being justified and purged from an evil conscience by the blood of the Lamb.
+Now at last, people who could not know God could be joined into the vine of Israel.
+A people who could never enter within the veil of the Holiest Place could enter in freely, being justified and purged from an evil conscience by the blood of the Lamb.
 (Read Hebrews 10:2, Hebrews 10:22)

-What had happened?
-We (any and all believers) became priests unto our God.
-We could enter in.
+With the resurrection a miracle happened!
+We (any and all believers) were invited to become priests unto the God of all creation.
+We ourselves could enter in behind the 'veil.'
 We could minister to Him.
-We could offer up sacrifices of praise.
+He would recive sacrifices of praise that we would offer up.
 We could hear His voice.
 We could proclaim the Words that He would speak to us.
 We could speak on His behalf.
-We could be an oracle of God.
+We could speak as an oracle of God.
 We were given authority to use His name, the Name Jesus which commands the Spiritual Power and authority over every name and condition.
-We could study His Word we could hear His voice speaking in the Scriptures, we could know the Wisdom of God.
+We could study His Word we could hear His voice (the rhema voice of God) speaking in the Scriptures, we could know the Wisdom of God.

 NEXT CHAPTER